Andre Fluellen: Chicago Bears

 On April 9, 2013, Fluellen was signed by the Chicago Bears.
-Fluellen was released by the Bears on May 20, 2013.
+Fluellen was released by the Bears on May 20.

 Detroit Lions (third stint)

 On July 26, 2013, Fluellen was signed by the Lions, marking the third time in his career that he joined the team.
-On August 31, 2013, Fluellen was cut by the Lions organization in the effort to finalize the 53-man roster.
+On August 31, Fluellen was cut by the Lions organization in the effort to finalize the 53-man roster.
 In September, he was re-signed by the Lions.
 In 8 games in 2014, he totaled 10 tackles and a career-high 2.0 sacks.

 Buffalo Bills

 On June 16, 2015, Fluellen signed a contract with the Buffalo Bills.
-For final roster cuts, he was released on September 4, 2015, but re-signed with the team on September 7 and was cut from the team once again on September 11, 2015.
-He was then re-signed to the active roster the following day.
+For final roster cuts, he was released on September 4, but re-signed with the team on September 7 and was cut from the team once again on September 11.
+Fluellen was then re-signed to the active roster the following day.

 Detroit Lions (fourth stint)

-On October 7, 2015, Andre Fluellen was signed by the Detroit Lions after Tyrunn Walker was placed on injured reserve. it was the ninth time Fluellen had signed with the Lions.
-On December 9, 2015 Fluellen was released from the injured reserve list by the Lions, making him a free agent.
+On October 7, 2015, Fluellen was signed by the Detroit Lions after Tyrunn Walker was placed on injured reserve; was the ninth time Fluellen had signed with the Lions.
+On December 9, Fluellen was released from the injured reserve list by the Lions.